 To access Click Add composite CIs in the Analysis Scope pane.
 Important information Only views for which you have View permission are displayed.
-You can only adject Cla of the same type for the definition.
 You can only select CIs of the same type for the definition.
-Relevant tasks "Select CIs that Contain Groups of Similar CIs" on the previous page See also "Segmentation Analysis Overview" on page 119
+Relevant tasks "Select CIs that Contain Groups of Similar CIs" on the previous page See also "Segmentation Analysis Overview" on page 125